Does My Flexible Spending Account (FSA) Rollover?

 FSA Contribution Limits, Expirations and Rollovers

-The 2021 contribution limits for the three types of FSAs are as follows:
+The FSA contribution limits, which are set by the IRS each year, for the three types of FSAs are as follows:

-- Healthcare FSA: $2,750.
+- Healthcare FSA: $$2,850 in 2022 and $3,050 in 2023.
 You can use this money to pay for medical expenses for you, your spouse and any dependents which you claim on your tax return.
-If both you and your spouse have an FSA, you can each contribute up to $2,750 in your respective accounts.
+If both you and your spouse have an FSA, you can each contribute up to the maximum contribution limit.

 - Dependent Care FSA: $5,000 for a married couple filing jointly, or $2,500 for each individual FSA if you each have a separate account.